thiagoluigi7/backend-developer-test/README.md

 ### Remotely

+Update: I have removed the remote version because of the cost.
+I'll leave the rest of the content below just for informational purposes.

 I've deployed this project to my personal AWS account as well to test and I will leave it online for some time.
 So it is possible to make requests to it online as well.
 To do that you can use this endpoint `https://2m9bqd3oo3.execute-api.us-east-1.amazonaws.com/` as an entry point.
 So if you want to make the `GET /companies` you can make a GET request to `https://2m9bqd3oo3.execute-api.us-east-1.amazonaws.com/companies`.

 I will not share the connection string to the database so I have done the following endpoint that is not part of the challenge just to bring everything on the `jobs` table.
 Just make a GET request to `https://2m9bqd3oo3.execute-api.us-east-1.amazonaws.com/job`.
 This way is possible to see the rejected jobs as well as the notes from the OpenAI Moderation API.